Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-`@tma.js` does not disable any security mechanisms.
+`@telegram-apps` does not disable any security mechanisms.
 If a developer needs to configure the list of allowed parent iframe origins, the package provides corresponding methods.

 ## Mixed Code Quality